 Special Materials Recycling

-In addition to single-stream recycling, the university also recycles items that must be kept separate from more typical items like cans, bottles and paper.
+In addition to mixed recycling, the university also recycles items that must be kept separate from more typical items like cans, bottles and paper.
+Below is a list of additional items recycled from campus.

 Contact Environmental Affairs at envaffairs@umd.edu to dispose of lead acid batteries and/or any battery that is swollen, corroded, leaking, or burned.

-Be sure that any confidential data has been erased from the phone, including contacts, pictures and text messages.
+Be sure that any confidential data has been erased from the phone, including contacts, pictures, and text messages prior to recycling.

 Glass is collected in purple dumpsters separate from other recyclables.
 Use these purple receptacles to drop-off empty and clean glass jars and bottles, regardless of color.
 Glass bottles and jars can be recycled with any metal rings, lids, or paper labels still attached.